Distance: 7.8 mile Loop | Time: 3– 4 hours | Level: Moderate

 You’ll also want to bring along a daypack to keep all of your things in one place.
 My favorite daypack is from Gregory.
 The 16L pack is the perfect size for a day of hiking and provides just enough room for your essentials.
 It’s comfortable, lightweight, and hydration compatible.

 Without a doubt, the most important hiking essential is water.
 And plenty of it.
-We visited Utah during peak summer and every trail sign suggested carrying two liters of water for every mile.
+We took our Arizona-Utah road trip during peak summer and every trail sign suggested carrying two liters of water for every mile.

-At first this suggestion seemed extreme, especially to someone like me who usually only gets down a liter or two of water a day.
-However, I have never been more thirty than when I was hiking in Utah.
-The elevation, mixed with the heat and trail grade will having you sucking back large amounts of water, constantly.
+At first, this suggestion seemed extreme, especially to someone like me who usually only gets down a liter or two of water a day.
+However, I have never been more thirsty than when I was hiking in Utah.
+The elevation, mixed with the heat and trail grade will have you sucking back large amounts of water, constantly.

 At the very least, I recommend carrying two liters of water when hiking the Fairyland Loop Trail.
 I prefer to use water bladders when hiking, but any reusable water bottle will suffice.